 Quality & Organization of Work

-Demonstrated ability to independently initiate and organize projects to achieve work process efficiencies.
-The ICW must demonstrate his or her ability to pay attention to detail and ensure work is consistently completed and accurate within expected timeframes.
+- Demonstrated ability to independently initiate and organize projects to achieve work process efficiencies.
+The Indigenous Community Worker must demonstrate their ability to pay attention to detail and ensure work is consistently completed and accurate within expected timeframes.

 Adaptability & Flexibility